-The original ‘gang of 8’ leading economists – including well-known figures such as Roger Bootle, Dr Gerard Lyons and Professor Patrick Minford – has expanded into a new Efb Policy Advisory Group to include Professor David Blake of Cass Business School, Professor Kevin Dowd of Durham University and Martin Howe QC, Britain’s leading expert on sovereignty and the EU, and Graeme Leach, CEO and Chief Economist of Macronomics.
+The original ‘gang of 8’ leading economists – including well-known figures such as Roger Bootle, Dr Gerard Lyons and Professor Patrick Minford – has expanded into a new Efb Policy Advisory Group to include Professor David Blake of Cass Business School, Professor Kevin Dowd of Durham University, Martin Howe QC, Britain’s leading expert on sovereignty and the EU, and Graeme Leach, CEO and Chief Economist of Macronomics.

 During the campaign The Economists for Brexit comprised of eight independent, leading economists who were convinced of the strong economic case for leaving the EU.
 The group believes that whilst there are a substantial number of economic arguments to support Brexit.
 The purpose of this group is to explain the vey clear economic arguments in favour of Brexit, offering the public - who are crying out for clarity on the economics of Brexit facts based on proven economic models, as opposed to speculation.

 The Economists for Brexit experts lay out the optimal economic and legal outcome for the UK, taking into account the clear view expressed by the outcome of the EU Referendum on June 23 in the following paper: